-All action items listed above (except one revisit) were agreed/decision by JVET plenary.
+All action items listed above were agreed/decision by JVET plenary.
+(Note that initially there had been one open issue on items 3)c, 3)d, and 3)e.i pending on text review, but it was confirmed later by M. Hannuksela that text was appropriate)

 Some of the action items relate to the NNFPA SEI, and therefore require changes in the VVC amendment / FDIS